finanalyst/grav-plugin-sqlite/README.md

 ```
 Here <...> is the value given in the ***Form*** for the relevant field.

-It is for the website designer to figure out how to construct the `where` option for the form.
+It is for the website designer to figure out how to construct the `where` option (either by field or parameter) for the form.

 ## Security
 Security is an issue because a `sql-insert` and `sql-update` form actions allows a